 Let the Concrete Cure

-Cover the concrete countertop with sheet plastic and let it cure for at least two full days.
+Cover the concrete countertop with sheet plastic.
 Occasionally apply a light spray mist to the concrete with the spray bottle and cover again.
+Leave for a minimum of 18 hours before de-molding.
+Preferably, let the concrete cure for three full days to reach 2,500 psi hardness.

 Remove the Mold